br3ndonland/R-guide/R-guide.md

 #### Strategies for addressing model violations

+  - **It is not appropriate to simply throw out influential data points unless they are due to measurement error or some other problem.**
   - Addition of variables to the model to account for residual variance
   - Transformation of independent or dependent variable
       - Normalizing transformations (+1 used to avoid undefined values